tpoisot/DataSharingPaper/DataSharing-MS.md

 the ability of other researchers to replicate, and thus both validate and expand, results.
-It's interesting to see that, while editors and referees alike are very careful about the way the *Materials & Methods* parts of a paper are worded, it's extremely rare to recieve any comment about the data availability.
+It's interesting to see that, while editors and referees alike are very careful about the way the *Materials & Methods* parts of a paper are worded, it's extremely rare to receive any comment about the data availability.
 This can cause problems at all steps of the life of a paper.
 How can a paper describing a new method be adequately reviewed if data are not available?
 How can you be sure that you are correctly applying a method if you